Z-omo/dom-aid/readme.md

 ## What can it do?

 DOMaid provides a collection of methods to find, examine, modify and insert HTML elements in the DOM.
+Plus, trigger custom events on an element, easily.

 ### Find elements